George Burdi

-George Burdi, also known as George Eric Hawthorne (born 1970), is a Canadian musician, publisher, traditionalist, mysticist, and a white power musician who became known for his role in white nationalist organizations.
-He led the Canadian branch of the World Church of the Creator, which formed an alliance with the now-defunct white nationalist organization Heritage Front.
-In addition, Burdi performed with the white power band RaHoWa.
+George Burdi (also known by the pseudonym George Eric Hawthorne; born June 1970) is a Canadian musician, publisher, and a former white power musician who became known for his role in white nationalist organizations.
+He led the Canadian branch of the Church of the Creator.
+He was also the co-founder of the influential white power record label Resistance Records; Burdi edited their Resistance magazine.

-Burdi was convicted of assault causing bodily harm in 1995, and was sentenced to one year in prison.
-Upon his release from prison, Burdi claimed to have renounced racism.
-By 2017, he had resumed promoting extremist views and producing white nationalist music.
+Burdi established the white power band RaHoWa, of which he was the frontman.
+They released two albums, including 1995's Cult of the Holy War.
+Burdi was convicted of aggravated assault in 1995, and was sentenced to one year in prison.
+Upon his release from prison, Burdi claimed to have renounced racism, and created a non-racist band, Novacosm.

 Early life

-In 1970, Burdi was born to a Ukrainian mother and an Italian father, both of whom were immigrants.
+Burdi was born in June 1970, and grew up in Toronto.
+His father was a businessman, and he has a younger brother.
+His family was upper-middle class; in his youth, Burdi attended private boys' schools.
+They were Catholic and Burdi was an altar boy.
+He had high grades in school and read frequently.
+He attended a private Catholic high school in Toronto, De La Salle College.